oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 of todays tech informs the discussion and we should look at how real world products work today

+## 2.3 Subscriptions Options

+For each `Topic Filter` in the SUBSCRIBE control packet the Client must specify a set of `Subscription Options` (section 3.8.3.1).
+The available options are:

+* `Maximum QoS`: the maximum QoS level at which the Server can send Application Messages to the Client
+* `No Local`: controls whether messages the Client publishes to this topic are published back to them
+* `Retain as Published`: Controls the setting of the `retain` flag in messages forwarded under this subscription
+* `Retain Handling`: Specifies how retained messages present on the Broker when the subscription is established are handled

+The following values are recommended for `Subscription Options` for OpenC2 applications:

+* `Maximum QoS`: 2 -- allow the publisher to set the QoS level of the message
+* `No Local`: 1 -- do not receive back messages published by this Client on this topic
+* `Retain as Published`: 1 -- respect the publisher's retain setting value when forwarding messages
+* `Retain Handling`: 0 -- broker should send any retained messages when the subscription is established

-## 2.3 Message Format
+## 2.4 OpenC2 Message Format

 This section describes how OpenC2 messages are represented in MQTT `PUBLISH` control packets.

-### 2.3.1  Content Type and Serialization
+### 2.4.1  Content Type and Serialization

 OpenC2 messages are conveyed in the payload of MQTT `PUBLISH` control packets.
 As described in the [MQTT-V5.0](#mqtt-v50), section 3.3.3: "the content and format of the data is application specific" and therefore meaningless to the Broker.
 OpenC2 uses the following MQTT properties to convey essential information about the message to the recipient:

-* `Payload Format Indicator`:  This property is used to distinguish binary vs. UTF-8 encoded strings for the payload format, as specified in section 3.3.2.3.2 of the MQTT specification, and should be set as appropriate for the message serialization used.
+* `Payload Format Indicator [Property 0x01]`:  This property is used to distinguish binary vs. UTF-8 encoded strings for the payload format, as specified in section 3.3.2.3.2 of the MQTT specification, and should be set as appropriate for the message serialization used.
-* `Content Type`: a UTF-8 Encoded String describing the content of the Application Message.
+* `Content Type [Property 0x03]`: a UTF-8 Encoded String describing the content of the Application Message.
 For OpenC2 messages, the string `"application/openc2"` is used.

-* `User Property`:  two User Properties are defined to further specify the message format:
+* `User Property [Property 0x26]`:  two User Properties are defined to further specify the message format:
-  * `msgType`:  a UTF-8 string used to identify the type of OpenC2 message, as described in section 3.2 of the OpenC2 Language Specification.
+  * `"msgType"`:  a UTF-8 string used to identify the type of OpenC2 message, as described in section 3.2 of the OpenC2 Language Specification.
 Legal values are  `"req"` (request), `"rsp"` (response), or `"ntf"` (notification)
-  * `encoding`:  a UTF-8 string used to identify the specific text or binary encoding of the message.
+  * `"encoding"`:  a UTF-8 string used to identify the specific text or binary encoding of the message.
 Legal values are `"json"` and `"cbor"`.

 > NOTE: MQTT v5.0 user properties are always UTF-8 string pairs.

 The specifics of serializing OpenC2 messages are defined in other OpenC2 specifications.

-### 2.3.2 OpenC2 Message Structure
+### 2.4.2 OpenC2 Message Structure

 OpenC2 messages transferred using MQTT utilize the `OpenC2-Message` structure containing the message elements